 health literacy month

 Health Literacy Month- Beginning in 1999, many organizations from many nations around the world have observed October as Health Literacy Month.
-The month is dedicated to bringing attention to the importance of making health-related information and education easy to understand, thereby making health care systems world-wide easier to navigate.
+The month is dedicated to bringing attention to the importance of making health-related information and education easy to understand and access, thereby making health care systems world-wide easier to navigate.

 Learn more about observing Health Literacy Month from health.gov.